-Investing in securities involves risk of loss that clients should be prepared to bear.
+Past performance is not a guarantee of future returns.
+Investing in securities and other investments involves a risk of loss that clients should understand and be prepared to bear.

 The following is a summary of the material risks associated with the strategies and investment methods used by Whittier.
 Investing in securities and other instruments and assets involves risk of loss that clients should be prepared to bear; however, clients should be aware that not all of the risks listed herein will pertain to every strategy as certain risks may only apply to certain investment strategies.
 Furthermore, the risks listed herein are not intended to be a complete description or enumeration of the risks associated with the specific strategies and specific methods of analysis used by Whittier.